 Meet with a Skilled Cincinnati Car Accident Lawyer for a Consultation

 If a car accident has taken place involving a drunk driver and if you are the victim, you can be sure that your rights are a priority for the legal system.
-If you are unsure of how to proceed, contact one of our attorneys at Chester Law Group to find out your options, how you can seek damages, what claims you can make, what your entitlements are based on the injuries you have incurred and how you can be compensated.
+If you are unsure of how to proceed, contact one of our attorneys at Ohio Car Accident Lawyers to find out your options, how you can seek damages, what claims you can make, what your entitlements are based on the injuries you have incurred and how you can be compensated.
 Keep in mind that in a drunk driving accident, where you are not at-fault, your case is very strong.
 A good lawyer can ensure you are adequately compensated.

 The drunk driver’s insurance company is in a weak position.
 They may try to resolve the case as quickly as possible and may offer you a settlement within hours of the accident.
 While we do not discourage an out-of-court settlement, make sure that you do not rush into it and accept the very first offer.
 The law is very stern with drunk drivers and if you feel that you and your family has suffered more than what is being offered to you, remember that you can file a personal injury claim and you can sue the at-fault driver for damages much higher than the insurance company may be offering.
 Their goal is to resolve the matter as soon as possible but for you, it may be best to evaluate the situation further before accepting any offers.
 Call us now at 1-800-218-4243 for a free consultation and we can discuss your options in more detail.